richwaters/StoryAlign/README.md

       The default is 'none'.

 **--whisper-beam-size** <number (1-8)>
-      Set the number of paths explored by whisper.cpp when looking for the the best transcription.
+      Set the number of paths explored by whisper.cpp when looking for the best transcription.
 Higher values will consider more options.
 That doesn't necessarily mean more accuracy.
 In fact, it's a bit arbitrary.
 (Lookup 'beam search curse' to learn more). storyalign